Supported by Canberra Outlet

 Next, I would turn my attention to the coffee table — it’s front and centre in your living room and this small surface area can make a big impact.

 There are many ways you can style your coffee table and I’ve shared some of my favourite ways in this short video.

 Most of the items I used to style my coffee table in the video are from TK Maxx which always has a wide range of décor.
 Or in this living room, I kept things simple with several books, a candle and vase from Freedom with greenery I foraged.

 Shelves are another small area that can make a big impact.
 Personalise your living room by printing off photos of special moments and displaying these in beautiful frames.

-If there’s still some money left over, pick up a large basket that you can use for storage (kids toys or excess cushions) or as a pot plant cover.
+If there’s still some money left over, pick up a large basket that you can use for storage (kids toys or excess cushions) or to place a pot plant inside.
 You can be sure to find a basket that suits your living room style and most are priced under $40.